slhck/ffmpeg-quality-metrics/README.md

   --dist-delay DIST_DELAY               Delay the distorted video against the reference by this many
                                         seconds (default: 0.0)
-  -t THREADS, --threads THREADS         Number of threads to do the calculations (default: 0)
+  -t THREADS, --threads THREADS         Number of threads to do the calculations (default: 0) --num-frames NUM_FRAMES               Number of frames to analyze from the input files (default: all
+                                        frames)
+  --start-offset START_OFFSET           Seek to this position before analyzing.
+Accepts timestamp (e.g.,
+                                        '00:00:10' or '10.5') or frame number with 'f:' prefix (e.g., 'f:100').
+Note: seeking may not be frame-accurate due to keyframe constraints. (default: None)

 Output options:
   -o OUTPUT_FILE, --output-file OUTPUT_FILE